Leicester face Liverpool in huge game at both ends

 Liverpool must realistically win all three games and hope for slip-ups by either of the other two to claim a Champions League spot.

 "We play a really bad season, I think everyone in this room agrees, and now we have 62 points.
-It is strange," said Klopp ahead of Monday's trip to Leicester.
+It is strange," said Klopp.

 "There is still quality in the boys.
 I am really happy we could show up a little bit.
-Where it will end up it's really not about that.
+Where it will end up, it's really not about that.

-"I know everyone wants to go to Champions League, I understand that 100 per cent as that's what I want.
+"I know everyone wants to go to Champions League, I understand that 100% as that's what I want.
 It is just not really likely, that is the situation we created."

 - Our coverage of your Premier League club is bigger and better than ever before - follow your team and sign up for notifications in the BBC Sport app to make sure you never miss a moment